Once you’ve hired a virtual assistant and they’ve started working, the next objective is to develop a long-lasting work relationship.

 Be aware of Filipino holidays and respect your VA’s desire to take this time off.
 The Philippines has more holidays than most places.
 Know what and when the Philippine holidays are.

 Also, Filipinos will address you as “Sir” or “Ma’am.”
 At first, you may not be used to this.
 When I first started outsourcing to the Philippines, I was caught off guard by being called “Sir.”
 I really didn’t like it.
 But I understood it was a cultural thing, so I got used to it.
 Allow your VA to address you formally like this, and you’ll build a lot of trust.
+It stems from their culture of giving respect to elders, authorities or head man/woman.

 Time tracking and work time